 4. Social Media Ads - Facebook and Twitter

 Social ads have been a popular marketing method for a while now, but their targeting abilities and potential for revenue continue to improve every year.
 As an ecommerce company, your first step is to identify which social media channels will work best for your brand.
-Generally, you want to select the ones that most of your target audience use.
-For example, if you sneakers for teenagers, it’s probably not in your best interest to run social media ads on LinkedIn.
+Generally, you want to select the one used by most of your target audience members.
+For example, if you sell sneakers for teenagers, it’s probably not in your best interest to run social media ads on LinkedIn.